 (5) Production of milk in females: The mammary gland which is a modification of the skin produces milk which is used for feeding the young one.

 (6) Storage of preserved foods: Fats are stored under the dermis of mammals, especially those of pigs.
-Fats also from an insulating layer.
+Fats also form an insulating layer.

 (7) Regulation of body temperature: when an animal is hot, blood vessels under the epidermis of the skin dilate (vasodilation) and more blood is brought to the surface to be cooled through the process of convection and radiation.
 On the other hand, the blood vessels of the skin constrict (vasoconstriction) in cold weather, thereby conserving heat.